finn-rudolph/red-black-tree/README.md

 # Type-Generic Red-Black Tree in C

 To use the tree, include `red_black_tree.h`.
 The supported functionality is documented below.
 Note that the two objects `RbTree` and `RbNode` are not abstract, this allows declaring some functions as `inline`.
 However, the objects shall never be modified directly.
+The tree operations can be tested manually with the program in `main.c`.

 **`RbTree *rb_create(size_t key_size, rb_compare_fn compare)`**